 Land use impacts associated with the BEX V Program would be limited because property acquisition and land use changes would be limited in scale, so no cumulative land use impacts are anticipated.
 Additions or new, larger schools could cause height, bulk, and scale impacts.
 SPS would comply with land use requirements and the results of any departure processes.
-Alteration of historic schools would contribute to the cumulative reduction in the number of historic buildings and schools in the City.
+Alteration of schools eligible for the national or state register or designated as a City of Seattle Landmark would contribute to the cumulative reduction in the number of historic buildings and schools in the City.
 SPS would work with the Landmarks Preservation Board to evaluate the historical significance of buildings and to design individual projects to minimize impacts to historic and cultural resources.
 The demolition of existing buildings and construction of new buildings would increase the demand for energy and natural resources.
 However, SPS would comply with its Natural Resource Conservation Policy and its guiding principles for the BEX V Program, which require reduced resource usage and increased conservation by using life cycle cost approaches.
 Compliance with these policies would result in an overall reduction of energy use, avoiding cumulative impacts.
 The BEX V projects could contribute to the cumulative decline of ECAs in the City, but the projects would be designed to avoid ECAs to the extent possible.
 Because the school projects would be located in areas that have been previously developed, impacts to ECAs are not expected to be significant and SPS would comply with ECA regulations and mitigation requirements.
 The BEX V projects would require the removal of some trees, but SPS would protect Exceptional Trees to the extent possible and would replace any trees removed in accordance with City of Seattle requirements.